lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 16, 2020

+Did a bunch of reading today -- the zettelkasten note system seems promising.

+It feels good to have a strategy for the diss -- a bunch of conferences this year wll get me through the research, I think!

 ## January 15, 2020

 Ok, actual advisory meeting coming up -- what do I want to talk about?